Haemophilus Influenzae b

 The Hib vaccine is given to children as part of the 6 in 1 vaccine at 2, 4 and 6 months of age.
 The 6 in 1 vaccine protects against Diphtheria, Hepatitis B, Hib, Pertussis (Whooping Cough) Polio and Tetanus.

-A Hib booster is given at 13 months of age at the same time as MenC vaccine.
+A Hib booster vaccine is given at 13 months of age.
 This gives extra protection against Hib infection.
-The vaccines are give as a combined Hib/MenC vaccine.
+This Hib booster vaccine is given as a combined Hib/MenC vaccine.

 Back to top